preparation and aftercare

 -

-Exfoliate your entire body using a mitt.
+Exfoliate your entire body using an exfoliating mitt.
 Pay special attention to elbows, knees, ankles, neck, and underarms.

 -